slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On friends

 Resist the temptation of working with family and friends.
+Keep your friends for friendship, work with the skilled and competent.
 Peers are peers, not boss and employee.
-Pedestals prevent friendships.
-Keep your friends for friendship, work with the skilled and competent.
 You will waste your life trying to make those around into who you want them to be.

 > *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

-> *'Never put too much trust in friends, learn how to use enemies.'*
-> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (2nd and 10th law of power)*

 > *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*